SpencerSmithSite/IDK-What-Do-You-Want/README.md

 [![Deploy to Firebase Hosting](https://github.com/SpencerSmithSite/IDK-what-do-YOU-want/actions/workflows/firebase-hosting-merge.yml/badge.svg)](https://github.com/SpencerSmithSite/IDK-what-do-YOU-want/actions/workflows/firebase-hosting-merge.yml)

 A restaurant decision-making app that helps you choose where to eat when you (or your partner) can't decide.
-Built with Flutter.
+Built with Flutter and deployed to Firebase Hosting.

 ## Features